 ABO, RhD and K (Kell) typing are performed using an automated hemagglutination assay.
 Confirmatory typing is done for first-time donors found to be Rh negative, and donors are tested for the presence of Rh D and weak D antigens.
-Canadian Blood Services implemented K testing on all donations in November 2018 and by the end of March 2020 more than 90% of active donors had been phenotyped.
 The Kell phenotype appears on the unit end label if the donor is antigen negative.
+Anti-A and anti-B isohemagglutinin testing is also performed on a sample from every donor on each donation using an assay with a predetermined cutoff level.
+Components are labeled as low titre when all contributing donors have anti-A and anti-B levels below the established value (see our FAQ: Donor high titre isohemagglutinin (anti-A/anti-B) testing at Canadian Blood Services).
 Testing is also performed for unexpected red blood cell antibodies by doing an antibody screen on each donation.

 The methods used for donor testing may be less sensitive than those required in pre-transfusion antibody detection for recipients.
 In recipient testing, a low level of antibody may be of clinical importance, since an anamnestic response may occur.
 In donor testing, only a small amount of passive antibody transfusion will occur and is generally clinically insignificant for red blood cell transfusion.
 For more information read the Canadian Blood Services article, “Whole blood donors with antibodies.”
 Plasma and platelets are not produced from donations containing red blood cell alloantibodies.